 To change the application signature algorithm to RS256 instead of HS256:

-Scroll to the bottom of the Settings tab, and click Show Advanced Settings
+Scroll to the bottom of the Settings page, and select Show Advanced Settings.

-Open up the OAuth tab.
-Change the value of JsonWebToken Signature Algorithm to RS256.
+Select the OAuth view, change the value of JsonWebToken Signature Algorithm to RS256, and select Save Changes.

 If you proceed with this option and you are using the ID token to call your APIs, be sure to change your server code so that it validates tokens using the RS256 algorithm instead of HS256.
 Note that using ID tokens to call APIs is not recommended.